FabianGermany/FaceRecognitionRobot/README.md

 ```
 inside factory.py inside mtcnn folder.

-For the package pyttsx3 you need the version 2.6 or 2.9.0, newer versions might not work!
+For the package pyttsx3 you need the version 2.6 or 2.9.0, newer versions might not work.

 Please be aware of the fact that on the first run after installation, the algorithm will stuck once because it will download the deepface model after first usage by default.
 After this first start, it will run fluently again.